 The customer satisfaction score was compiled using the following methodology.

-The Twitter Accounts of the Brokers was scanned back for the 1 year for any negative feedback from customers.
-Also, TrustPilot UK and USA were reviewed and any negative comments counted against the broker.
+The Twitter Accounts of the Brokers were scanned back for the one year for any negative feedback from customers.
+Also, TrustPilot UK and U.S.A. were reviewed, and any negative comments counted against the broker.
 These two sources of information were combined to provide the star rating you see below.

 ★★★★★ – No Complaints & Positive Recommendations (1 year)